 What are the Advantages of Distributed Ledger Technology?

 When it comes to the whole point of distributed ledger explained, security, transparency, and removal of central figure count as the biggest advantages of it.
+More advantages of distributed ledger are explained below:

 What are the Disadvantages of Distributed Ledger Technology?